-The basic construction of a baking kit includes all the premeasured dry ingredients and instructions people need to make baked goods at home.
-They could be for items your bakery normally sells in-store or even ones you don’t.
-You could even create baking kits for homemade dog treats!
+While it’s a bit of extra work for you, the consumer-focused offer pays off in the long run.
+People love being able to take home a bit of their favorite bakery—and baking kits make this possible.
+The basic construction of a baking kit includes all the premeasured dry ingredients and the instructions needed to make the baked goods at home.
+They could be for items your bakery normally sells in-store—or even ones you don’t.

-Here are some tips to help you create and sell baking kits for your bakery.
+Whatever you decide, here are some tips and tricks to help you create and sell fun baking kits to your bakery customers.

 Ingredients and Instructions

-A baking kit includes portioned and well-labeled dry ingredients needed for the tasty treat.
-It does no good to measure out a cup of flour and a cup of powdered sugar but not label them as such.
+A successful baking kit will include accurately portioned and well-labeled dry ingredients needed for whatever tasty treat you’re featuring.
+It does no good to measure out a cup of flour and powdered sugar but not label them as such.
 While it might seem obvious to you which is which, you’ll need to make it as easy as possible for your customers.

 If you’re worried about others replicating your recipe, you can package multiple ingredients together, such as spices.
 Everyone knows you’ll most likely use flour or sugar for your baked goods; the exact blend of spices you use is what can set you apart.
-You can even get cutesy with the packaging of the spice blend and call it “secret spices” or “mystery blend.”
+You can even get creative with the packaging of the spice blend and label it “secret spices” or “mystery blend.”

-For some people, it’s great to be able to make a delicious batch of cupcakes at home, but they’d be even happier if you included sprinkles!
-The extras that you can add to your baking kits are just that, extras.
-They aren’t required, but they will probably be what catches people’s eye.
-Here are some extras you could incorporate:
+For some people, it’s great to be able to make a delicious batch of cupcakes at home, but they’d be even happier if you included sprinkles or other fun toppings!
+While these aren’t required, they certainly add some flair that will likely catch people’s eye.
+Here are some popular extras you could incorporate to take your baking kit to the next level:

 - Cupcake liners